 “If the girls are less attractive to males, they might not find husbands and would not fulfil their societal role of bearing children.

 “We know now that even if girls become physically fit and healthy, they aren’t going to turn into men.”

 Nora Lynn Finch, an associate commissioner of the Atlantic Coast Conference, remembers hearing about girls not being able to handle the mental stress of competition.

-"There was a push to keep girls out of athletics," Finch said.
-"A lot of schools in the cities dropped girls athletics, but in the rural areas the people knew that physical activity wasn't harmful to girls.
-The girls were working in physical labor all day.
-Their parents knew hard work wouldn't hurt you."
+“There was a push to keep girls out,” Finch said.
+“A lot of schools in the cities dropped girls athletics, but in the rural areas the people knew that physical activity wasn’t harmful to girls.
+The girls were working in physical labor.”

 Cary was a rural community in the 1950s and the school continued to field a girls’ basketball team.